-(Sunlight Jr. is now available on iTunes and other VOD outlets and opens theatrically on Friday, November 15, 2013.
+(Sunlight Jr. is now available on DVD, Amazon Instant, and at iTunes.
+It opened theatrically on Friday, November 15, 2013.
 It world premiered in the “World Narrative Competition” at the 2013 Tribeca Film Festival.
 NOTE: This review was first published on May 2, 2013.)

 Laurie Collyer’s third film Sunlight Jr. is branded as a film about working class America.
 This is notable because fictional narrative films, even independent ones, rarely have an overt political consciousness.
 On a formal level it makes sense.
 Fictional films informed by political and social issues tend to telescope into character studies, and for good reason—it’s pretty difficult to express political consciousness through character without proselytizing.
 A character-driven narrative follows the demands of aesthetics first, and social justice only if it’s important to the filmmaker, or a defining feature of the story’s world (and filmmakers are not historically from marginalized groups, but I don’t really want to get too sidetracked here).